-It has been very cold and both my daughters got sick a few days ago.
-I thought it was time to make my mother's special pot of hearty chicken and vegetable soup to make them feel better.
+It has been very cold recently and I decided to make my mother's special pot of hearty chicken and vegetable soup.
 My mother's chicken soup varied each time depending on the severity of how sick we were growing up and the type of ingredients she had lying around in her kitchen at the time or what was seasonally available in the market.
 It could be a bland chicken wing soup with lots of parsley and a bowl of cooked turnip on the side, or a joojeh (young chicken) with all kinds of vegetables and a good squirt of lemon juice.
 According to my mother, a bowl of chicken soup or eating a couple of cooked shalgham (turnip) was as good as a shot of penicillin.

 There are countless numbers of chicken soup recipes worldwide.
 Every country, or rather everyone, has their own favorite version.
 It's believed that chicken soup has healing properties.
 Whether that's true or not I believe that there's something magical in that bowl of warm homemade soup that makes you feel better in addition to taking your medications and getting enough rest.

 My mother made this recipe many times while I was growing up.
 However, she would rarely add tomatoes or noodles to the soup.
 I, on the other hand, like to add a couple of small tomatoes to enhance the taste and the color.
 Adding noodles makes the soup a bit more substantial.
 For a healthier soup I don't brown the chicken pieces with the chopped onion.
 I also don't use any canned ingredients such as tomato sauce and I don't use black pepper either.
 You may leave the chicken skin on but I prefer removing it for a less greasy soup.